-- Hire a good trainer.
-It can be tell the good trainers from the bad.
-Certificates don’t mean a damn.
+- Hire a trainer if you’re unsure.
+It can be tell the good trainers from the bad, certificates don’t mean much.
 My guide on how to decide is here.

 - Can’t get to a gym?
 Use bodyweight exercises and workout at home, but bear in mind that you are likely to plateau at some point.